 The first thing to do when treating blepharitis is to remove your lash extensions.

-Remember that removing your extensions at home is not an option here, so book an appointment with your lash tech to remove them safely.
+Remember that removing lash extensions at home with Vaseline or natural oil is not an option here, so book an appointment with your lash tech to remove them safely.

-Remember to also seek professional help and book an appointment with your ophthalmologist, to get a definitive diagnosis and treatment plan.
+Remember to also seek professional help and book an appointment with your optometrist, to get a definitive diagnosis and treatment plan.

-It is possible that you might need some medication in the form of antibiotic ointment drops to reduce the infection.
+If needed, your optometrist might also prescribe some medication in the form of antibiotic ointment drops to reduce the symptoms of infection.